kalamos-care/sex_ed/README.md

 ## Sexual Wellness in Five Easy Steps
 1. Respect Yourself
+  a.
+BUILD YOUR SELF-ESTEEM.
+LOVE YOURSELF INSIDE.
+  b.
+BUILD YOUR BODY IMAGE.
+LOVE YOURSELF OUTSIDE.
+  c.
+EMBRACE YOUR IDENTITIES AND ORIENTATIONS.
-2. Define Boundaries
+3. Define Boundaries
-3. Do Unto Others
+4. Do Unto Others
-4. Practice Positivity
+5. Practice Positivity
-5. Be Proactive
+6. Be Proactive